wuzhiguocarter/hopr/programs.md

 R provides tools that can help you do this.
 You can manage cases with `if` and `else` statements.
 You can create a lookup table with objects and subsetting.
 You can add code comments with `#`.
 And you can save your programs as a function with `function`.

 Things often go wrong when people write programs.
 It will be up to you to find the source of any errors that occur and to fix them.
-It should be easy to find the source of your errors if you use a stepwise approach to writing functions, writing—and then testing—one bit at a time.
+It should be easy to find the source of your errors if you use a stepwise approach to writing functions, writing---and then testing---one bit at a time.
 However, if the source of an error eludes you, or you find yourself working with large chunks of untested code, consider using R's built in debugging tools, described in [Debugging R Code](#sec:appendix-debug).

 The next two chapters will teach you more tools that you can use in your programs.
 As you master these tools, you will find it easier to write R programs that let you do whatever you wish to your data.
 In [S3](#sec:s3), you will learn how to use R's S3 system, an invisible hand that shapes many parts of R. You will use the system to build a custom class for your slot machine output, and you will tell R how to display objects that have your class.